Godwin's Clan - 7: Kinsman to Kings - Harold Godwinson' s Path to the Throne

-King Harold hunting in Normandy as a 'guest' of Duke William, leading to Harold's coronation and the comet, 'the fire-tailed star' - from the Bayeux Tapestry
+King Harold hunted in Normandy with, and as 'guest' of Duke William - from the Bayeux Tapestry

 A watch was kept on the South Coast during the summer of 1066 for William's ships.
 The exercise would prove to be fruitless, as William's fleet was a long way from readiness and the first time it set out in early September it was hit by a Channel storm.
 News of this disaster reached Harold's ear and he stood his fyrd down to allow the men home and attend the harvest.

 Others were called on to fight off Tostig's attacks on the south and east coasts and Tostig lost many of his Flemings, Danes and renegade Englishmen to his brother's well-trained fyrdmen.
 Before long he was back again with the help of King Malcolm 'Canmore' of Scotland in the company of Harald Sigurdsson.